 Many scars that appear large and disfiguring initially may become less obvious over time.
 In some cases your surgeon may suggest treating a scar with steroid injections to reduce the nodularity of it.
 Because there are subtle changes to a scar as it heals, it is recommended waiting some months before deciding to have a revision procedure.

 How are scars treated?

 There are different ways to make a facial scar less noticeable.
 The procedures can be performed in his office with a local anesthetic.
 The treatment is determined largely by the size and location of the scar as well as the underlying reason for its presence.

 Often a scar is simply excised and sutured closed, leaving a thinner, less prominent defect.

-If the original scar lies across natural skin creases, Dr. Lieberman can make it look less conspicuous by repositioning it to run parallel to these lines.
+If the original scar lies across natural skin creases, your surgeon can make it look less conspicuous by repositioning it to run parallel to these lines.
 The goal is to make the scar more closely conform to the natural lines and creases of the skin.
 This is a special surgical technique known as a Z-plasty.
-In the Z-plasty procedure, Dr. Lieberman excises the old scar and makes new incisions on each side of it, creating small triangular flaps of skin.
+In the Z-plasty procedure, your surgeon excises the old scar and makes new incisions on each side of it, creating small triangular flaps of skin.
 These flaps are then rearranged to cover the wound at a different angle, giving the scar a “z” pattern, thus better camouflaging the precipitating defect.